jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 1. The API Services Gateway can not reach the address and port issued in the `POST` request to add the device.
 2. You did not assure your remote BIG-IP device has its `configsync-ip` set to a non-floating SelfIP.
 Without this, the remote device can not discover its own certificate to exchange with the API Services Gateway.

-If your remote BIG-IP did not reach the `ACTIVE` state, remove the errant device by issue `DELETE` requests to the device link in the device group, and then re-populate the device entry in the device group by issuing a `POST` request providing the appropriate request body.
+If your remote BIG-IP did not reach the `ACTIVE` state, remove the errant device by issuing `DELETE` requests to the device link in the device group, and then re-populate the device entry in the device group by issuing a `POST` request providing the appropriate request body.

 ### Exercise #5 - Installing the TrustedProxy iControl LX Extension on the API Services Gateway